exmemo-ai/exmemo/README.md

 * Always update the frontend, backend, plugins, and .env configuration files together to avoid compatibility issues caused by API changes.
 * Building images consumes significant memory.
 Release resources if running on a limited cloud server.
-* The database password in docker-compose is only applied during database creation.
+* The database password in docker compose is only applied during database creation.
 Update .env and modify the database password using SQL statements if needed.

 ## 3 Additional Configuration